dbos-inc/dbos-docs/docs/tutorials/logging.md

 ### Jaeger exporter

-Operon ships with a [Jaeger](https://jaegertracing.io/) exporter whcih you can enable in the configuration file:
+Operon ships with a [Jaeger](https://jaegertracing.io/) exporter which you can enable in the configuration file:

 ```yaml
 ...